Swedish Doctor Ahmadreza Djalali Missing in Iran After Prison Transfer

 Share this article

-Where is Ahmadreza Djalali, the father of two who researched at the Karolinska Institute before he was arrested and sentenced to death in Iran in 2016?
+Where is Ahmadreza Djalali, the father of two who researched at the Karolinska Institute before being arrested and sentenced to death in Iran in 2016?

-His lawyer in Iran has several times demanded to visit his client or at least talk to him on the phone, but to no avail.
+His lawyer in Iran has several times demanded to visit his client or at least speak to him on the phone, but to no avail.

 Djalali was imprisoned in Evin Prison before it became a target for an Israeli attack during the twelve-day war between Iran and Israel in June.